 After having read the patient information material, and having had any questions answered to their satisfaction, those patients who are still interested in participating will be provided a consent form to read, sign and keep, along with the information about the OCS, so that he/she may refer to it at any time.
 Participants can be given the option to sign with a "wet signature" or electronically using a secure e-signature process.
 For participants opting for an e-signature, the consent form will be sent to using an e-signature platform.
 The platform login is unique to the site and available only to the data collector.
 Consent forms will be emailed through the platform and the document cannot be opened without a unique code.
 The code will be given to the participant verbally.
 After a participant has signed, the data collector will receive an email and the data collector can then sign the form.
 After all parties have signed, the participant will receive an email from the e-signature platform with a link to the final signed copy, accessible by using the unique code previously provided.
-The signed consent form will be kept in the physician's records. time.
+Data collectors will print the final e-signed copy and store with the wet signature consents.
+All signed consent forms will be kept in the physician's records.